Meet Api Appulingam, PHL’s Deputy Director of Aviation, Capital Development.

 That’s a good question.
 I think the biggest challenge that we are facing is capacity.
 Many other airports in the U.S. and around the world are facing the same challenge.
 We are tasked with coming up with creative solutions that are sustainable, enhance safety and comply with regulations – all the while allowing us to grow to meet demand.

-What do you hope to accomplish within the next 3 to 5 years with the Capital Development Program?
+What do you hope to accomplish within the next 3 to 5 years with Capital Development ?

 I started thinking about this before I joined PHL.
-I look forward to executing the projects in our $2.375 billion Capital Program.
+I look forward to executing the projects in our $2.4 billion Capital Program.
 There are lots of exciting projects happening at PHL and PNE and much, much more to come with a potential new use and lease agreement.
+To hear more about Api's plans for PHL's Capital Development, listen here.

-What one change are you looking to implement in the Capital Development Program?
+What one change are you looking to implement with Capital Development?

 I am lucky to work with such a great group of people.
 Everyone is excited to come to work and give it their all.
 I am not necessarily looking to implement major changes but will certainly enhance the existing processes and support the team in any way that I can.